 When you apply for the Citi® Double Cash Card, however, it explicitly states that, if you are 21 or older, you may include “income from others that you can reasonably access to pay your bills.”

-Either way, you are free to include household income when you apply for any credit card (provided you meet the CFPB requirements of being 21 and older and having reasonable access to funding from a spouse or partner).
+Whichever credit card you choose, you are free to include household income when you apply provided you meet the CFPB requirements of being 21 and older and having reasonable access to funding from a spouse or partner.

 Why do credit card issuers want to know your income in the first place?

-Credit card issuers typically consider their approval requirements to be proprietary information, yet it’s well known that card issuers consider a variety of information when approving applicants.
-Factors considered can include your credit score, employment situation, income and any debts you have.
+Credit card issuers typically consider their approval requirements to be proprietary information, yet it’s well known that card issuers consider a variety of factors before approving applicants.
+Information considered can include your credit score, employment situation, income and any debts you have.

-The main purpose of knowing your income is to gauge your ability to repay any amounts you borrow — or at the very least your ability to keep up with minimum payments.
-With that in mind, it’s easy to see why couples managing joint finances would want the ability to list household income.
+The main purpose of knowing your income is to gauge your ability to repay any amounts you borrow—or at the very least your ability to keep up with minimum payments.
+With that in mind, it’s easy to see why couples managing joint finances would want the ability to list household income without both going in on a joint credit card.

 Do credit cards require proof of income?